ejw-data/devops-setup/README.md

 - [x] Determine what type of configuration is needed with `pre-commit ci`.
 Using default settings currently.
 - [x] Create github workflow that uses `.pre-commit-config.yaml` in the `push` or `pull_request` step of the `test` branch to fix formatting.
 This solves the issue if the user bypasses the `pre-commit` locally.
 - [ ] Create a workflow that can automatically push changes from any branch to `test` > `dev` > `prod` assuming no errors.
+- [ ] Create an environment variable on GitHub to use in code and scripts

 ## Installation
 - `pip install pre-commit`